 NP means the number of PRs purchased by the Shipper,

-provided that the Shipper’s liability to pay a Priority Rights Charge in respect of any PRs its purchases will commence only on the Day that purchase becomes effective and will cease at the end of the PR Term and/or be reduced to the extent it sells any PRs to another Shipper pursuant to section 3.20, with effect from the Day that the sale of those PRs becomes effective.
+provided that the Shipper’s liability to pay a Priority Rights Charge in respect of any PRs it purchases will commence only on the Day that purchase becomes effective and will cease at the end of the PR Term to the extent it:

+sells any PRs to another Shipper pursuant to section 3.21, with effect from the Day that the sale of those PRs becomes effective; and/or

+cancels PRs pursuant to section 3.25(b).

 Daily Overrun and Underrun Charges

 Subject to section 11.12, a Shipper shall pay, in respect of a Delivery Zone or Individual Delivery Point and Day:

-a charge for any Daily Overrun Quantity (Daily Overrun Charge), equal to:
+a charge for any Daily overrun (Daily Overrun Charge), equal to:

-DOQ × DNCFEE × F
+DNCFEE × DOQ × F

 where:

+DNCFEE has the meaning set out in section 11.1;

-DOQ is the Shipper’s Daily Overrun Quantity, which is equal to the greater of:
+DOQ is the Shipper’s Daily overrun quantity, equal to the greater of:

-DQDNC - DNC; and
+DDQDNC - DNC; and

 Zero; and

-a charge for any Daily Underrun Quantity (Daily Underrun Charge), equal to:
+a charge for any Daily underrun on a Day (Daily Underrun Charge), equal to:

-UQ × DNCFEE × (F – 1)
+DNCFEE × DUQ × (F – 1)

 where:

+DNCFEE has the meaning set out in section 11.1;

-UQ is the Shipper’s Daily Underrun Quantity, which is equal to the greater of:
+DUQ is the Shipper’s Daily underrun quantity, equal to the greater of:

-DNC - DQDNC; and
+DNC - DDQDNC; and

 zero,

-where, for both part (a) and part (b) of this section 11.4:
+where, for this section 11.4(a) and (b):

-DNCFEE has the meaning referred to in section 11.1;
+DNC has the meaning set out in section 11.1;

-DNC is the Shipper’s Daily Nominated Capacity;

-DQDNC is the Shipper’s Delivery Quantity (GJ) shipped using DNC; and
+DDQDNC is the Shipper’s Daily Delivery Quantity shipped using DNC; and

 F is, for each:

-Delivery Zone and Dedicated Delivery Point not in a Delivery Zone: 2; and
+Delivery Zone and non-Congested Individual Delivery Point: 2; and

 Congested Delivery Point: 10,

 provided that where it considers the current value of F is not providing Shippers with an appropriate incentive to maximise the accuracy of their NQs, First Gas will notify, and consult with Shippers concerning the value of F that would, in its view, better achieve that outcome.
-Subject to Shippers providing compelling evidence as to why it should not do so, First Gas may (but not sooner than six Months after the date of its notification) increase the relevant value of F to its preferred value.
-First Gas may decrease the current value of F on expiry of 20 Business Days’ notice to Shippers.
+Unless Shippers provide sufficient evidence to reasonably demonstrate to First Gas that a different course of action would be more effective, First Gas may (but not sooner than 60 Business Days after the date of its notification) increase the value of F for each Delivery Zone and non-Congested Individual Delivery Point, to a maximum of 5.
+First Gas may only increase the value of F above 5 (or, for a Congested Delivery Point, above 10) in accordance with an approved Change Request.

+First Gas may decrease the either current value of F on expiry of 60 Business Days’ notice to Shippers.

 Hourly Overrun Charges

-Subject to sections 11.6 and 11.12, a Shipper using a Dedicated Delivery Point (whether included in a Delivery Zone or not) shall pay a charge for any Hour in which its Hourly Quantity exceeds the MHQ for that Dedicated Delivery Point (Hourly Overrun Charge), equal to:
+Subject to sections 11.6 and 11.12, a Shipper using a Dedicated Delivery Point (whether included in a Delivery Zone or not) shall pay a charge for any Hour in which it incurs an Hourly overrun (Hourly Overrun Charge), equal to:

-HOQ × DNCFEE × M
+DNCFEE × HOQ × M

 where:

+DNCFEE has the meaning set out in section 11.1; and

-HOQ is the Shipper’s Hourly Overrun Quantity and is equal to the greater of:
+HOQ is the Shipper’s Hourly overrun quantity and is equal to the greater of:

-HQDNC - (DQDNC × Specific HQ/DQ); or
+HDQDNC - (DDQDNC × Specific HDQ/DDQ); or

-where an Agreed Hourly Profile applies, HQDNC – HQAHP; and
+where an Agreed Hourly Profile applies, HDQDNC – HTCAHP; and

 zero,